vuestorefront/storefront-next13-boilerplate/GUIDE.md

 > **Warning**
 > This project does not come with pre-packaged integrations for the sake of simplicity.
 However, you have the flexibility to develop custom integrations or utilize our official integrations to connect the Middleware with actual data sources.
 >
 > You can choose from our official integrations, which provide pre-built connectors for various data sources and services.
-These integrations are designed and maintained by our team, ensuring a seamless integration experience.
+These integrations are designed and maintained by the VSF team as well as partners, ensuring a seamless integration experience.
 >
 > Check out [official VSF Middleware integrations](https://docs.vuestorefront.io/v2/integrations/) to get started quickly.
 >